mlposey/z4/README.md

 The `remove-peer` command removes a node from the cluster.
 The address pointed to by the `t` flag should be that of the cluster leader.

+### APIs
+#### gRPC
+A gRPC service is exposed on the default port 6355.
+It suppports cluster administration as well as task management.

+The specification is located [here](proto/service.proto).

-### MySQL Interface
+#### MySQL
-A MySQL interface is exposed on port 3306.
-This provides read-only access to task data.
+A MySQL interface is exposed on the default port 3306.
+It provides read-only access to task data.

 There are few things to note
 * There is currently no support for username and password authorization.
 When connecting, disable authentication.